noFrontendSolutions/build-react-app-ssr/README.md

 - **SSR**: supports server-side rendering if desired
 - features **HMR** (Hot-Module-Replacement) during client-side development
 - **Typescript** support by default, but not mandatory
-- support for **multiple tsconfig.json**-files to fine-tune compiler options for frontend and backend seperately
 - uses **Express.js** on the backend, but isn't bound to it
 - has build-in **TailwindCSS** and modern-day **CSS** support by default
 - produces **minified** and hashed, deployable bundles with seperated JS, CSS and image files